ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 ## Tree Recursion

-In the case of multi recursive functions, it is possible to construct a tree of the function calls.
-All multi recursive functions produce a tree, however, in some cases the definition leverages the divide-and-conquer strategy, minimizing the depth of the tree.
-One example of this is the quicksort algorithm:
+In the case of multi-recursive functions, it is possible to construct a tree of the function calls.
+All multi-recursive functions produce a tree, that being said, in some cases the definition leverages the divide-and-conquer strategy, minimizing the depth of the tree.
+One example of this is the quicksort
+algorithm:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20quicksort%28numbers%3A%20list%5Bfloat%5D%29%20-%3E%20list%5Bfloat%5D%3A%0A%20%20%20%20if%20len%28numbers%29%20%3C%3D%201%3A%0A%20%20%20%20%20%20%20%20return%20numbers%0A%0A%20%20%20%20first,%20*rest%20%3D%20numbers%0A%0A%20%20%20%20left%20%3D%20%5Bx%20for%20x%20in%20rest%20if%20x%20%3C%20first%5D%0A%20%20%20%20right%20%3D%20%5Bx%20for%20x%20in%20rest%20if%20x%20%3E%3D%20first%5D%0A%20%20%20%20return%20quicksort%28left%29%20%2B%20%5Bfirst%5D%20%2B%20quicksort%28right%29%0A%0Aassert%20quicksort%28%5B2,%204,%203,%205,%200,%201%5D%29%20%3D%3D%20list%28range%286%29%29%0Aassert%20quicksort%28list%28reversed%28range%2810%29%29%29%29%20%3D%3D%20list%28range%2810%29%29&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}